piyushlasane/GeekyLeet-ProblemS-Java/SingleNumber.md

+## 136. Single Number
 ## Question
-The problem can be found at the following link: [Question Link](PasteLink)
+The problem can be found at the following link: [Question Link](https://leetcode.com/problems/single-number/description/)

 ### Code